oroinc/documentation/commerce/configuration_guide/menu/menu_config_levels.rst

 Customize Default Frontend Menus
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To customize one of the default front store menus (e.g. commerce main menu) or customer/partner portal menus (e.g. customer user menu):
+To customize one of the default storefront menus (e.g. commerce main menu) or customer/partner portal menus (e.g. customer user menu):

-1. Navigate to the front store menu list by click **System > Frontend Menus** in the main menu.
+1. Navigate to the storefront menu list by click **System > Frontend Menus** in the main menu.
 2. Click on the menu you would like to edit.
 3. Update the menu contents following the guidelines provided in the :ref:`Customize a Menu <doc--menus--config>` and :ref:`Edit a Frontend Menu <user-guide--system--menu--menu-frontend>` sections.
    The changes apply automatically.

 .. note::
-    See a short demo on `how to customize front store menus in OroCommerce <https://www.orocommerce.com/media-library/customize-front-end-menus>`_, or keep reading the step-by-step guidance below.
+    See a short demo on `how to customize storefront menus in OroCommerce <https://www.orocommerce.com/media-library/customize-front-end-menus>`_, or keep reading the step-by-step guidance below.

     .. raw:: html